Red River of the South: Course

 The Red River took a new channel near Natchitoches, Louisiana, and left behind Cane River Lake.

-The combined river follows a winding course east through one of the most arid parts of the Great Plains, receiving the Wichita River about 25 miles northeast of the city of Wichita Falls.
+The combined river follows a meandering course east through one of the most arid parts of the Great Plains, receiving the Wichita River about 25 miles northeast of Wichita Falls, Texas.
 Near Denison, the river exits the eastern end of Lake Texoma, a reservoir formed by the Denison Dam.
 (The lake is also fed by the Washita River from the north.)
 Beyond the dam it runs generally east towards Arkansas, receiving Oklahoma's Muddy Boggy Creek on the left bank before turning southward near Texarkana.

-Soon after, the waterway crosses south into Louisiana.
+The waterway crosses south into Louisiana.
 The sister cities of Shreveport and Bossier City were developed on either bank of the river, as were the downriver cities of Alexandria and Pineville.
 After being joined from the north by the Black River (downstream name of the Ouachita River, its largest tributary) about 1.5 miles south of Acme, the river broadens into a complex network of marshlands west of the Mississippi River.
 Its waters eventually become a tributary of the Atchafalaya River and flow generally southward into the Gulf of Mexico.